gitter-badger/VendictMarkdown/Phonology/Cuteness.md

  * By standard Vendict Phonotactic Rules, Vowels cannot be clustered.
  * If a sonorant other than the vowels are used, they are now considered a the neucleus instead of the median.
  * Vowels E and O cannot have more than 2 morae.
+ * Duplicated(repeating) is allowed.
+It is limited to only one syllable, and two characters.